Month 1, Day 21, Thursday 1:15 p.m.

 Oliver watched with interest.
 “That is as fascinating as ever.”

-“I was thinking speaking as Siobhan might help push past the compulsion from the vow I gave the Red Guard,” she explained.
+“Speaking as Siobhan might help push past the Red Guard’s compulsion,” she explained.
 She took a moment to shift about, moving her face and limbs to settle into her transformed body.
-After reminding herself of her name in this form, the one that she had not given the vow under, and then began to speak.
+After reminding herself of her name in this form, the one that she had not given the vow under, she began to speak.

-The vow still guided her away from sharing too many details, which she didn’t actually mind as she had no desire to dredge up the irrelevant minutia, but it didn’t stop her from speaking, though she felt a growing tightness in her throat the longer it took.
+The vow still guided her away from sharing too many details, causing a growing tightness in her throat the longer she spoke.
+Still, she found that she didn’t mind this terribly, as she had no desire to dredge up the irrelevant minutiae.

 When she was finished, she returned to Sebastien’s body and left Oliver to his huge pile of work.
 In the cheek-tingling cold outside, she turned north, to the University settled atop the white cliffs, as bright and proud as ever.
 She was out of time.